 Detecting Water Pollution

 There are common methods of detecting water pollution.
 The main way to detect water pollution is to take a sample to a laboratory and have it tested for contaminants.
-Another method of detection is to observe the organisms living in the water.
-If the animals are acting peculiar, there is most likely something wrong with the water.
-The most common method to take when polluted water is detected is to buy and install a filter or water softener to the water supply.

 Causes and Effects